 The most common reason a networked Brother machine may stop scanning, is because the connection between the computer and the Brother machine is lost.

 For troubleshooting purposes, ensure you are logged in with admin rights.
 Disable any firewall programs that are running.
 Once you are able to scan, enable your firewall again.
-If the firewall blocks network communication, we recommend adding the following Internal/External ports in your firewall.
+If the firewall blocks network communication, we recommend allowing the following Internal/External ports through your firewall:

 - UDP: 54925

 - UDP: 137

 If your computer is running any Virtual Private Network (VPN) software, disable it before you continue troubleshooting.